 The Breville Control Grip is better than the All-Clad KZ750DGT.
 The Breville is much sturdier and quieter when it's running.
 It comes with accessories like a beaker and whisk, and it's also easier to use for tough blends like nut butter and ice crushing.
 However, the All-Clad can make a smoother blend with bigger batches of fibrous ingredients, so it's more suitable for pureeing soups with leafy greens or broccoli in a deep pot.

-The Vitamix Immersion Blender is a bit better than the All-Clad KZ750DGT.
-The Vitamix has a significantly better build quality, and it's quieter when it's running.
-The All-Clad isn't well-built but makes a smoother blend with fibrous ingredients like kale.
+The Vitamix 2-Speed Immersion Blender is better than the All-Clad KZ750DGT.
+It's better-built, quieter, and makes a smoother blend with fibrous ingredients in recipes like soups and sauces.
+It also comes with a whisk attachment.

 The blender has a long shaft, great for blending soup in a tall pot.
 In its vertical position, it has a very small footprint and won't take up much space in storage, especially since the shaft is detachable.
 However, it's on the heavy side for an immersion blender, making it more tiring to hold onto.